iarna/private-bot/README.md

 token" that starts with `xoxb-` – copy this and run the following:

 ```
-./addslack "Name of your Slack" "xoxb-API-token"
+add-private-chan-bot "Name of your Slack" "xoxb-API-token"
 ```

 You should see your server process print out something like: